-Germs, or Recreational Water Illnesses, are often found in the places we swim and can cause gastrointestinal illness that cause diarrhea & vomiting.
-The CDC identifies diarrhea as the most common recreational water illness.
+Germs, or Recreational Water Illnesses, are often found in the places we swim.
+These germs can cause gastrointestinal illness that cause diarrhea & vomiting.
+Diarrhea is the most common recreational water illness.
 People who have diarrhea can spread it to others when they swim.

 Three of the most common germs that cause waterborne gastrointestinal illnesses in Virginia are: